unforswearing/unforswearing/README.md

+Hello, thanks for visiting.
+While you're here I want to mention that **I am actively seeking full-time employment** as a technical writer, copywriter, knowledge manager, or more technical roles related to web programming, technical product / project management, CMS administrator, and similar.
+[Visit my website for details](https://unforswearing.com), I look forward to hearing from you.

 ## Writing

 I am a writer with twenty years of experience crafting product copy and technical documentation.
 I am actively seeking full-time technical writing work, or short term freelance assignments.
 Need help writing technical blog posts, social media copy, onboarding guides, or documentation for your project?
 Please get in touch: [unforswearing.com](https://unforswearing.com).